derickmoncado/launchpad/README.md

 - Navigate into the repo directory: `cd launchpad`
 - Install all node packages: `npm install` or `sudo npm install`
 - Run `gulp dev`
-- Your site is now viewable at: http://localhost:3000
+- Your site will automatically launch at: http://localhost:3000
 - Build something dope (start from the HTML partials and style with the SCSS partials, go nuts.)
-### 🚨 Changes should be committed to `src/` files only 🚨
+### 🚨🚨🚨🚨 Changes should be committed to `src/` files only!

 Primary Gulp tasks are:

-- `gulp dev` for general development
+- `gulp dev` for local development
-- `gulp build` for production ready builds — compiles, concatenates, and minifies everything into a folder called `/dist`
+- `gulp build` for production ready builds — compiles, concatenates, and minifies everything into `/dist`
 - `/dist` contains your `index.html`, it's totally up to you how you want to serve/host that online for people to visit (I use GitHub Pages).

 ### Folder Structure: